Evermore: Theme park lawsuit

 On February 2, 2021, the theme park Evermore Park in Pleasant Grove, Utah, sued Swift and her team for allegedly infringing its "Evermore" trademark.
 Seeking to prevent Swift's further use of the word, they demanded statutory damages of $2 million for each "counterfeit mark" on her albums or merchandise.
-The park had sent a cease-and-desist letter to Swift on December 29, 2020, to which the singer's team declined to abide.
+The park sent a cease-and-desist letter to Swift on December 29, 2020, which the singer's team declined to comply with.
 According to the park, Swift's album title affected its searchability and confused its consumers.
-Swift's team referred to the suit as "baseless" and stated that the confusion between the park's products and Swift's music was "inconceivable".
+Swift's team described the suit as "baseless" and said the confusion between the park's products and Swift's music was "inconceivable".

 On February 24, 2021, three weeks after the lawsuit, TAS Rights Management—Swift's copyrights company—countersued the park for allegedly infringing Swift's songs "Love Story", "You Belong with Me", and "Bad Blood" by regularly using them in their performances without a license.
-In March 2021, a spokesperson for Swift stated to the press that both parties had resolved to dismiss their respective suits without monetary settlement.
+In March 2021, a spokesperson for Swift told the press that both parties had agreed to dismiss their respective suits without monetary settlement.